Jadmech/CachyOS_Pacoloco/README.md

 Follow the instructions for setup as provided.

 Once the server is up and running, copy the pacoloco.yaml provided into the pacolocal home directory (backing up or overwriting the current file).
 Config should work as configured.
-Workes as of 21-Oct-2025.
+Works as of 21-Oct-2025.